Paul Tyler: Role in the House of Lords

+Following the Committee on Standards in Public Life report on "Political Party Finance" in 2011 he led a cross-party group to prepare a draft Bill to follow up its recommendations ("Funding Democracy" - 2013).

-He retired from the House of Lords in October 2021, having made a widely acclaimed "valedictory speech", fully assessing the constitutional challenges presented by the Johnson Government (UK Parliament>Hansard>Lords>21 October 2021>Lords Chamber>Integrity of Electoral Processes).
+He retired from the House of Lords in October 2021, a week before his 80th birthday, making a widely acclaimed "valedictory speech", fully assessing the constitutional challenges presented by the Johnson Government.